Installation#

 Locate the QGIS Plugin folder#

 In QGIS, go to the menu Settings > User Profiles > Open active profile folder.
 You’ll be taken straight to the profile directory.
 Under the profile folder, you may find a python folder; the plugins folder should be right inside the python folder (create the plugins folder if it does not exist).
-Put the entire Geo-SAM folder inside the plugins folder, then restart QGIS.
-The directory tree structure should be the same as the following.

 python